fluree/docs.flur.ee/src/content/0.15.0/library/nodejs/nodejs-examples.md

 ### **new_ledger**
 Creates a new ledger given a "network/id".
 If the network specified does not exist, it creates a new network.
-This request returns a transaction id; the process does not wait for the ledger to be fully initialized before returning.
+This call returns a transaction id; the process does not wait for the ledger to be fully initialized before returning.

 #### Parameter(s)
 Name | Value